ugroempi/CAs/README.md

 (eCANs) of the Colbourn tables, for v up to 10.*

 This package constructs covering arrays, i.e., arrays that cover all
-$`t`$-ary combinations of a set of factors at least once.
+$t$-ary combinations of a set of factors at least once.
 The focus is on mathematical constructions.
 Initially, the package only offers arrays for which all columns have the same number of levels.

 The goal is to implement as many constructions as possible that yield